nietras/nietras.github.io/_posts/2024-08-04-sep-vs-mlnet.md

 management in the context of the ML pipeline it is used.

-Often, we would want to dynamically load two float arrays e.g. ground truth and actual results or similar.
-And often we would want that to be done dynamically based on header column names and similar.
+Often, we would want to dynamically load two float arrays e.g. ground truth and actual results or similar and we would want that to be done dynamically based on header column names.
 I am not sure how one would do that with ML.NET.
-With Sep this is easy.
+With Sep this is easy as one can simply access multiple columns with a string array defining column names or similar.

 ## Benchmarks
 Results using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) are shown below.
 Sep is about 2.7x faster and allocates 8.9x less bytes than ML.NET for 1000 rows and 1000 columns.
-As more there are more rows the difference becomes less, but Sep is still significantly faster and allocates a lot less memory for 1 million rows and a 1GB file.
+As there are more rows the difference becomes less, but Sep is still significantly faster and allocates a lot less memory for 100 thousand rows and a 1GB file.

 ```text
 BenchmarkDotNet v0.13.12, Windows 10 (10.0.19044.3086/21H2)